3.2 Meaning of the Term “Participating Interest”

 -

 Default call option — An entity transfers an interest in an entire financial asset that otherwise meets the definition of a participating interest.
 In conjunction with the transfer, the entity obtains a call option that allows it to repurchase the transferred interest at the unpaid principal amount plus unpaid accrued interest in the event of a default by the borrower of the entire financial asset.
-The transferor is under no obligation to exercise the call option, and exercise of the option is uncertain because the purchase price would exceed fair value.
+The transferor is under no obligation to exercise the call option, and exercise of the option is uncertain because the purchase price would exceed fair value in many circumstances.
 The call option has a nominal fair value as of the date of the transfer.
-The purpose of the call option is to allow the transferor to make unilateral “workout” or credit mitigation decisions (see also Q&A 3-24).
+The purpose of the call option is to allow the transferor to make unilateral “workout” or credit mitigation decisions (see also Q&A 3-23).
 In this circumstance, the transferred interest does not meet the definition of a participating interest because exercise of the call option results in a disproportionate allocation of cash flows from the entire financial asset.
 However, if the exercise price of the call option was fair value, we believe that such a contingently exercisable option would not preclude the transferred interest from meeting the definition of a participating interest (although the transferor would have to rerecognize the transferred interest once the call option becomes exercisable [see Section 4.3]).
 Other contingently exercisable call options on interests in entire financial assets that have an exercise price that equals the fair value on the repurchase date may also not preclude such transferred interests from meeting the definition of participating interests.

 -